telerik/maui-docs/knowledge-base/specifying-binding-cellcontenttemplate-datatable.md

 Make sure to add the `PropertyName` to each column to specify the binding.
 In this example, the `City` column is a `DataGridTextColumn`, and the `IsVisited` column is a `DataGridBooleanColumn`.

-Create a ViewModel class to provide the data source for the RadDataGrid.
-Here is an example of the ViewModel:
+Create a `ViewModel` class to provide the data source for the `RadDataGrid`.
+Here is an example of the `ViewModel`:

 ```csharp
 public class DataTableViewModel : NotifyPropertyChangedBase